Pete Taylor (boxing coach): Bray boxing club shooting

-On 5 June 2018 Pete Taylor survived being shot at his boxing club in Bray.
+On 5 June 2018 Taylor survived being shot at his boxing club in Bray.
 Two other men were shot, one fatally.

 Katie Taylor issued a statement issuing condolences to the family of Bobby Messet and relief that her father had survived.
 She mentioned that she was estranged from her father and nothing to do with the club since 2015.
 She also criticised the media for the use of her name and image in stories relating to the shooting and asked the media to leave her and her family alone.